 A recent report, to which REDRESS contributed, found that universal jurisdiction has been gaining momentum, even despite the COVID-19 pandemic.
 In 2019 alone, at least 207 suspects of genocide, crimes against humanity and war crimes from 22 countries were investigated, prosecuted or brought to trial in 16 countries in Europe, the Americas and Africa.
 This represents a 40% increase over 2018.
 Eighteen new cases went to trial in 2020, bringing the total to 30 ongoing trials in early 2021.

 Since its involvement in the landmark Pinochet case in the United Kingdom in 1998, which sought to stop the Chilean dictator from leaving the UK and bring him to justice, REDRESS has promoted the use of universal jurisdiction around the world, with a particular focus on the rights of victims.

 REDRESS has intervened in a number of cases relating to universal jurisdiction, including the case of Joseph M., who was sentenced to life imprisonment in The Netherlands in 2011 for charges committed during the genocide in Rwanda.

 REDRESS is a member of the Genocide Network, which was established by the Council of the European Union to ensure close cooperation between national authorities in investigating and prosecuting genocide, torture, crimes against humanity and war crimes.
 We also facilitate a universal jurisdiction working group in London, which brings together organisations and practitioners working on universal jurisdiction, and manage a Universal Jurisdiction Listserv mailing list, which provides subscribers with the latest updates about new laws and developments in this area.
-You can email [email protected] to apply to join the mailing list.
+You can apply to join our mailing list here: https://groups.google.com/g/uj-info or email [email protected].

 REDRESS advances the application of universal jurisdiction through projects including: